The Encyclopedia of American Songs and Musicals

 Paul Whiteman: the King of Jazz

 28 The start of King of Jazz was so laborious since the Universal Studios have launched the project that the movie is released too late to have the expected success.
 Shot in 1929, its release happens at a time when this kind of musical productions seems already outdated.
 Everything is there too excessive, just like the image of Paul Whiteman himself!
 Nobody doubts a second the extent of his talent but the cocktail lacks cruelly originality.
 The singers John Boles and Jeanne Loff evolve in lavish sets but are both soporific; choreographies never fail to miss efficiency but are a trifle dated.
-Fault of story, the succession of sequences look like fair routines.
+For lack of story, the succession of sequences look like fair routines.

 Fortunately, The Rhythm Boys bring down the touch of youth and cheerfulness that is sorely lacking at all.